-NOTE: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP" or "WF".
+Note for financial aid purposes: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP" or "WF".

 The day prior to the first class meeting is the last day to drop classes without financial or academic penalty.
-Any request for withdrawal following a student's attendance of the first class session will result in a withdrawal failing (WF) or withdrawal passing (WP), as appropriate.
+Withdrawal on or after the day of the first class will result in a withdrawal failing (WF) or withdrawal passing (WP), as appropriate.
 Withdrawal before the first day of class will result in a 100% refund.
-There is no refund after the first scheduled day of class apart from instances of nonattendance.
+Withdrawal before the second scheduled class day will result in a 75% refund.
+There is no refund after the second scheduled day of class

 All classes will appear on the Point University transcript and considered in the calculation of a student's grade point average (GPA).
 If the student is eligible for the Georgia HOPE Scholarship, the course(s) will count as attempted hours.
-Drop forms are available on the Point Learning website and in the Registrar's Office.
-If a student wishes to withdraw from the entire program before the first class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's Office and billing charges will be adjusted.
+Drop forms are available on the Point Learning website and in the Registrar's office.
+If a student wishes to withdraw from the entire program before the second class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's office and billing charges will be adjusted.
+If a student wishes to withdraw from the entire program on or after the second class meeting, the student must complete a program withdrawal form available in the Access Office of Student Services office and billing charges will be adjusted.